dolphin-emu/dolphin/Readme.md

 ## Building for Windows

-Use the solution file `Source/dolphin-emu.sln` to build Dolphin on Windows.
 Visual Studio 2019 16.3 or later is a hard requirement.
+Open the folder that contains the base CMakeLists.txt file to build Dolphin on Windows.
-Other compilers might be able to build Dolphin on Windows but have not been tested and are not recommended to be used.
+Other compilers might able to build Dolphin on Windows but have not been tested and are not recommended to be used.
 Git and Windows 10 SDK must be installed when building.

 Make sure to pull submodules before building: